 Role and responsibilities of Chairpersons, Chief Executive and Company Secretary

-The roles and responsibilities of the Chairperson, executive and non-executive Directors as well as the Company Secretary are clearly defined in the Board Charter and Position Statements, which have been approved and are regularly reviewed by the Board.
-The role of the Chairperson is distinct and separate from that of the Chief Executive and there is a clear division of responsibilities with the Chairperson leading the Board and the Chief Executive managing the Bank’s business on a day-to-day basis.
+The roles and responsibilities of the Chairperson, executive and non-executive directors as well as the Company Secretary are clearly defined in the Board Charter and Position Statements, which have been approved and are regularly reviewed by the Board.
+The role of the Chairperson is distinct and separate from that of the Chief Executive Officer.
+There is a clear division of responsibilities with the Chairperson leading the Board and the Chief Executive Officer managing the Bank’s business on a day-to-day basis.
 The Board ensures that the external obligations of the non-executive directors do not hinder the discharge of their duties and responsibilities.
-In this context, the Board is satisfied with the external commitments of the newly appointed Chairperson during the financial year under review.

 Relation with shareholders and other stakeholders

-Although there is no formal dividend policy, the Company aims to supply its shareholder with adequate returns to meet the objective of MCB Group Ltd, the ultimate holding company, to have a stable and relatively predictable dividend path.
+Although there is no formal dividend policy, the Company aims to supply its shareholder with adequate returns to meet the objective of the Group to have a stable and relatively predictable dividend path whilst adapting to the context and ensuring that the Bank maintains a strong level of capitalisation.

 Code and Rules